th3dstudio/EZPlug/README.md

 ## Using the EZPlug with "Vanilla" Tasmota

 Our plug is compatible with regular Tasmota when setup with the correct template.
-The EZPlug+ will need to be calibrated per the Tasmota guides.
+The EZPlug+ will need to be [calibrated](https://tasmota.github.io/docs/Power-Monitoring-Calibration/) per the Tasmota guides.

 You are welcome to use standard Tasmota with your EZPlug but this is not covered under technical support.
-Only when using the EZPlug with our firmware is support able to assist.
+Only when using the EZPlug with our firmware is support able to assist with using the plug.
 This is because we pre-setup and calibrate values for the plugs to make sure things work correctly out of the box.
 Converting to the standard Tasmota firmware is for advanced users.

 **Tasmota Templates:**